 Some drugs and exposures have been associated with the development of sarcoidosis and sarcoid-like granulomatosis.
 Patients undergoing antiviral therapy for chronic hepatitis C – both monotherapy with interferon (IFN)-alpha and combination therapy with IFN-alpha and ribavirin – have developed new-onset sarcoidosis or experienced re-activation of preexisting sarcoidosis during or shortly after treatment.
 The disease typically manifests as pulmonary and/or cutaneous sarcoidosis and follows a benign course, resolving spontaneously or within months after antiviral treatment is completed.
 More complicated multisystem cases, eg, involving the CNS, have been reported.
 The use of systemic corticosteroids to treat sarcoidosis in such patients should be considered with caution due to their adverse effects on viral loads.
 In addition, there have been an increasing number of reports of new-onset sarcoidosis manifesting in patients who are receiving anti-tumor necrosis factor (TNF)-alpha therapy (etanercept, infliximab, adalimumab), eg, for a rheumatologic diagnosis.
 This is paradoxical, because TNF-alpha inhibitors have been used to treat sarcoidosis with some success.
 Disease typically resolves with discontinuation of the drug and steroid therapy.
 It has been reported that exposure to moderate to high levels of silica increases the risk for sarcoidosis.
 This association is more common in males due to occupational exposure.

 Sarcoidosis occurs throughout the world in people of all ages and ethnicities and in both sexes, with a slight female predominance.
-Incidence peaks between the 2nd and 3rd decades, with a second peak occurring in Scandinavian and Japanese women over the age of 50.
+Incidence peaks between the second and third decades, with a second peak occurring in Scandinavian and Japanese women over the age of 50.
 The incidence and severity of sarcoidosis vary greatly between different regions and ethnicities, probably because of differences in environmental exposures, surveillance methods, and genetic factors.
 Some data suggest that patients with darkly pigmented skin are up to 17 times more commonly affected with sarcoidosis than white patients in different parts of the world.

 There is an ethnic difference in incidence in the US population.
 The annual age-adjusted incidence of new cases is highest in African American females (39.1 per 100 000), followed by African American males (29.8 per 100 000) and then white females (12.1 per 100 000); it is lowest in white males (9.6 per 100 000).
 Overall, African Americans have about a 3- to 4-fold higher incidence of sarcoidosis compared with whites.
 In general, sarcoidosis has been noted to be most common in African Americans.
 Also, sarcoidosis tends to be more severe, extensive, and progressive in this population; there is more frequent involvement of the eyes, liver, bone marrow, extrathoracic lymph nodes, and skin in African Americans compared with whites, and they have a lower likelihood of clinical recovery compared with whites, particularly in the presence of extrathoracic involvement.